History of the Regency of Algiers: Military republic

 The pashas prioritized personal wealth over governance, leading to political turmoil and loss of respect.
 Tensions peaked in 1659, when Ibrahim Pasha misappropriated funds meant for corsairs affected by the Cretan War, sparking a major revolt.
 The Odjak, a ruling institution of the Algerian Janissary corps membered predominately of foreign Anatolian Turkish recruits and led by its commander-in-chief Khalil Agha, seized power.
 It accused the pashas of mismanagement.
 The Sublime Porte accepted the change, ending the system of triennial pashas while retaining the title as a symbolic link to Ottoman suzerainty.
 Executive authority shifted to the aghas, with Khalil Agha becoming the first, though his term was limited to two years by the divan council.
 This marked the start of a military republic.
 The Algerian historian Lmnouar Merouche stresses that power in Algiers was vested in the janissaries, who held a strong sense of collective sovereignty, while following democratic procedures of promotion within the divan.
 This council of state was divided into two chambers; The Little Divan consisted of 24 senior Janissary officers, while the Grand Divan included over 700 lower-ranking Janissaries and could accommodate up to 2,000 members, including high-ranking dignitaries.
-These government officials elected the head of state and presided the divan for a two months term by order of seniority.
+These government officials elected the head of state and presided the divan for a two month term by order of seniority.
 The corsair captains were also part of the divan and had considerable influence over its foreign policy decrees.

 With this power shift in the Regency, the first generation of coulouglis gained the right to be promoted within the Janissary Odjak.
 Khalil and his immediate successors were assassinated for attempting to extend their rules.
 Agha Ali's autocratic policies and concessions to European powers angered the corsairs, leading to his assassination after an English attack on Bejaïa in 1670.
 In the aftermath, the corsairs set up a new government model under the pretext of restoring the one established by Hayreddin Reis, appointing Hadj Mohammed Trik, a Dutch-born corsair, as dey, marking the beginning of the deys’ rule in Algiers.